hello@onechair.io · @onechair_io on X

 Texas Statutory Tuition Trap

-The product: I fed Claude the report and enough context about the business and it generated the landing page UI in one shot.
-The corporate website — same thing.
-One shot.
-I had to do edits later but the core was there.
-12 niche domain websites, each serving a specific professional vertical with interactive calculators and 5,234 programmatic SEO pages.
-One Next.js codebase.
-All fed by the same dataset.
-All of it in 29 days.
+On the product side, I fed Claude the report and enough context about the business and it was able to one-shot a landing page UI.
+The corporate website?
+Same thing.
+I had to go back and make edits but the core design was there from the first generation.
+Over the following weeks I built out multiple niche domain websites, each serving a specific graduate student vertical with interactive calculators and 5,000+ programmatic SEO pages.

 The cost